vega/altair/doc/user_guide/marks/line.rst

 Line Chart with Point Markers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-By setting the ``point`` property of the mark definition to ``true`` or an object defining a property of the overlaying point marks, we can overlay point markers on top of line.
+By setting the ``point`` property of the mark definition to ``True`` or an object defining a property of the overlaying point marks, we can overlay point markers on top of a line.

 .. altair-plot::
     import altair as alt